nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is ANR?
 How can the ANR be prevented?
 [Developer Android](https://developer.android.com/topic/performance/vitals/anr.html)

 * What is an `AsyncTask`?
 [Developer Android](https://developer.android.com/reference/android/os/AsyncTask)
+    - AsyncTask enables proper and easy use of the UI thread.
+This class allows you to perform background operations and publish results on the UI thread without having to manipulate threads and/or handlers.
+    - Should be fast work, tied to Activity to update UI.

 * What are the problems in asynctask?

 * When would you use java thread instead of an asynctask?
+    - Network operations which involve moderate to large amounts of data (either uploading or downloading)
+    - High-CPU tasks which need to be run in the background
+    - Any task where you want to control the CPU usage relative to the GUI thread

 * What is a `Loader`?
 (Depricated) [Developer Android](https://developer.android.com/guide/components/loaders)

 * What is the relationship between the life cycle of an `AsyncTask` and an `Activity`?
 What problems can this result in?
 How can these problems be avoided?
+    An Asynctask doesn't depend on Activity life-cycle that contains it.
+Like if we start an AsyncTask inside an Activity and then we rotates the device, the Activity will be destroyed at that point but the AsyncTask will remain same or not die until it completes.
+    Then, when the AsyncTask complete its background work its directly updates Activity ui without creating new instance of activity or without affecting activity lifecycle.
+    Theres also the potential for this to result in a memory leak since the AsyncTask maintains a reference to the Activty, which prevents the Activity from being garbage collected as long as the AsyncTask remains alive.
+For these reasons, using AsyncTasks for long-running background tasks is generally a bad idea .
+Rather, for long-running background tasks, a different mechanism like service or intent service should be used.

 * Explain `Looper`, `Handler` and `HandlerThread`.
 [MindOrks](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [MindOrks Video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2)